joedillonuk/Quizcool_Edu_App/README.md

 Select your user's account or create new
 Choose difficulty level
 Select category
-answer all 5 questions before moving to another category once all 5 categories are answered you can earn some extra points by completing the puzzle.
+answer all 5 questions and finish the puzzle
-See your place in Leader Board against your friends Play again to beat your high score
+See your result and then try again

 ## Made by Ash Oldham, Joe Dillon, David Eastcroft, Kat Kmiotek with help of CodeClan instructors, Google and Oh Shit, Git!?!